-Clean with a dish cloth and then dry with a soft cloth.
+Clean the smooth enamel surfaces with a dish cloth and hot soapy water or a vinegar solution.
+Then dry them with a soft cloth.

 Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.